IvanWilli/DemoKin/README.md

 # DemoKin

-This package uses matrix demographic methods to estimate living and death kin counts, and their age distribution by type of relative in stable and non-stable populations.
-The package is a free-based implementation of Caswell (2019) and draws on previous theoretical development by Goodman, Keyfitz and Pullum (1974). `DemoKin` is giving its first steps, so please contact us, create an issue or submit a pull request if you have any suggestion.
+`DemoKin` uses matrix demographic methods to compute expected (average) kin counts from demographic rates under a range of scenarios and assumptions.
+The package is an R-language implementation of Caswell (2019) and Caswell and Song (2021).
+It draws on previous theoretical development by Goodman, Keyfitz and Pullum (1974).

 ## Installation